Interior Renovations Project

 Telling a More Inclusive Story

-In September 2021, the Naomi Wood Trust received a matching grant from the Pennsylvania Historic and Museum Commission (PHMC) to help fund interior renovations to Woodford Mansion that restore spaces within the Mansion used as living and work spaces by the enslaved African or indentured European servants.
-The project, which was completed in April 2024, restored two rooms in second and third floors to their eighteenth century appearance, removing twentieth century changes to the spaces.
+In September 2021, the Naomi Wood Trust received a matching grant from the Pennsylvania Historical & Museum Commission (PHMC) to help fund interior renovations to Woodford Mansion rooms that were used as living and work spaces by the enslaved African or indentured European servants.
+The project, completed in April 2024, restored two rooms in the second and third floors to their eighteenth century appearance, removing twentieth century changes to the spaces.
 These changes provide a historically accurate and well-rounded understanding of life in Colonial and Federal America and help to tell the story of enslavement and abolition in Pennsylvania in the eighteenth century.

-Two of Woodford Mansion's rooms were restored during the course of the project: a third floor garret space, believed to have been originally used as a sleeping quarters for the enslaved African and other servants, and a second floor room that would have served as a pantry or staging area.
+The two restored rooms are a third floor garret space, believed to have been originally used as a sleeping quarters for the enslaved African and other servants, and a second floor room that would have served as a pantry or staging area.
 This pantry would have been used by servants while cleaning the Mansion’s second floor or bringing items up and down the narrow servant’s stair from Woodford’s old kitchen to the second floor ballroom and other spaces used by Woodford’s owners.
-In the twentieth century, the third floor garret space was previously used for storage, and before that, as a bedroom and bathroom for a housekeeper who worked for Woodford's first Trustee, Daniel Huntoon.The second floor room had been converted into a public restroom in the late 1920s.
+In the twentieth century, the third floor garret space was converted for use as storage, and before that, as a bedroom and bathroom for a housekeeper who worked for Woodford's first Trustee, Daniel Huntoon.The second floor room had been converted into a public restroom in the late 1920s.